signalogic/SigSRF_SDK/iaTest_readme.md

 <a name="AtomTests"></a>
 # Atom Only Tests

+Below are example command lines to use with with or without a coCPU card installed.
+The demo source code performs motion detection and tracking, with a rudimentary algorithm that compensates for camera motion (such as jerky hand-held cellphone video).

 ```C
 ./iaTest -m1 -cx86 -s0 -i/test_files/hallway_352x288p_30fps_420fmt.yuv -x352 -y288 -ohallway_test.yuv -l0x01000003
 ```
 <a name="coCPUTests"></a>
 # Atom + coCPU Tests

-To run coCPU tests, a coCPU card has to be installed in the Atom server.
-The pictures above show a 32-core card; a 64-core card is also available.
+To run coCPU tests, a coCPU card must be installed in the Atom server.
+The pictures above show a 32-core card; a 64-core card is also available (but would increase the size of the enclosure).
+If supported by the riser, multiple 32-core cards can be installed.
 Cards can be obtained from Signalogic, Advantech, or Texas Instruments.

 Below are example command lines to use with coCPU cards.